 Maintains a listserv (political_theory_phd) for sharing announcements, events, and other relevant information for political theorists.

 Convenes happy hours and other informal meetups.

-Sponsors ongoing reading groups during the academic year (watch this space for information about 2022-23 reading groups).
+Sponsors ongoing reading groups during the academic year.

 Graduate students and postdocs from any Stanford department are welcome at Politeia events.
 We believe that political theory is an irreducibly interdisciplinary activity, and our interests span across political science, philosophy, history, classics, legal studies, language and literature studies, and religious studies, among others.
 Analytic, continental, historical, interpretive, and empirical approaches to political thought are all well represented in Politeia.